sa-tre/satre-specification/docs/source/contributing.md

 We welcome and recognise all kinds of contributions, from discussing ideas, suggesting features, improving governance, maintaining the project, and more.

-This project follows the [all-contributors][all-contributors] specifications.
+This project follows the [All Contributors specification](https://allcontributors.org/docs/en/overview).
-The all-contributors bot usage is described [here](https://allcontributors.org/docs/en/bot/usage).
+The All Contributors bot usage is described [here](https://allcontributors.org/docs/en/bot/usage).

 To add yourself or someone else as a contributor, comment on the relevant Issue or Pull Request with the following: